kedro-org/kedro/docs/source/05_data/02_kedro_io.md

 ### Versioning using the YAML API

 The easiest way to version a specific dataset is to change the corresponding entry in the `catalog.yml`.

-`catalog.yml` only allows you to choose to version your datasets but it does not allow to choose which version to load or save.
-In rare case it is strongly required you may want to instantiate your versioned datasets using Code API and define version parameter explicitly (see the [corresponding section](#versioning-using-the-code-api) below).

 For example, if the following dataset was defined in the `catalog.yml`:

 ```yaml
 cars: